Organology

 Bruno

-This unusual specimen is also a 12-course instrument, but has 16 strings - the high two courses are not doubled.
+This unusual specimen is also a 12-course instrument with 16 strings, but with a twist!
+It has 6 single basses and the high two courses on the neck are not doubled.
 Note the carving and tuner array.
 The 2 tailpieces are add-ons.

 Additional images 1